MrGarrett45/find-errors-chess/README.md

 3. Add lichess support
 4. Add ability to isolate errors
 5. Frontend
-6. Add multithreading to backend analysis (further perfect)
+6. Add multithreading to backend analysis (further work to do)
 7. Make sure closing the db safely